ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/avh-setup.md

 tar -C /usr/local/bin/ -xvf hybrid.tar.gz
 ```
 {{% notice Note %}}
-If you want to build the hybrid-runtime on your own instructions can be found at the very end of this learning path.
+If you want to build the hybrid-runtime on your own, instructions can be found in the section of this learning path called [Building the hybrid-runtime and container image](../build-runtime/).
 {{% /notice %}}

 ## Download Firmware container image

-We provide a pre-built lightweight Docker container image available on GitHub for the i.MX8M-PLUS-EVK board that can be used for the AVH demo.
+For this learning path, there is also a pre-built lightweight Docker container image available on GitHub.
+You can use it for the `i.MX8M-PLUS-EVK` board.
 The container image contains a simple FreeRTOS hello-world application built using the NXP SDK.

-You can pull the pre-built image onto the AVH model using:
+You can pull the pre-built image onto the AVH model by running the command.

 ```console
 ctr image pull ghcr.io/smarter-project/hybrid-runtime/hello_world_imx8mp:latest
 ```
-Make sure the container image was pulled successfully:
+Make sure the container image was pulled successfully.
+An image with the name *ghcr.io/smarter-project/hybrid-runtime/hello_world_imx8mp:latest* should appear as an output.

 ```console
 ctr image ls
 ```

-An image with the name *ghcr.io/smarter-project/hybrid-runtime/hello_world_imx8mp:latest* should appear as an output of the previous command.